Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 As part of each of your evaluations, you will also be asked to provide feedback on your independent study experience, so we can work to improve it every year.

-The form to submit your evaluation can be found [here](https://forms.office.com/r/wieRbqsLMR).
+The form to submit your midterm and final evaluations can be found [here](https://forms.office.com/r/wieRbqsLMR).

 Here is the rubric: